How Is Tea Prepared?

 Masala Milk Tea

 A favorite of many Indians, how to make chai is a question many people have asked!
 The answer is tricky because there are so many variations of this recipe.
-Containing a lovely mix of tulsi, cardamom, ginger, cinnamon, cloves and black pepper (again, varying from family to family), masala tea is a complete rescuer when you are down with high fever or when you’re in need of some soul-tea during gloomy, rainy days.
+Containing a lovely mix of tulsi, cardamom, ginger, cinnamon, cloves and black pepper (again, varying from family to family), masala tea is a complete rescuer when you are down with a high fever or when you’re in need of some soul-tea during gloomy, rainy days.
 And, this is exactly why you should definitely learn how to make Indian milk tea!

 Most households have a slightly varying tea to water to milk ratio they use.
 Usually, a half cup of water and a half cup of milk ratio is adequate.
 After the water and milk simmer in a pan for two minutes, add a spoonful of chai and sugar to taste and let it brew on a low flame.
 Then, add an assortment of spices you prefer.
 Keep in mind, tulsi and cardamom enhance flavor, whereas black pepper, ginger, and cinnamon are good for your throat.
 Keep stirring all the ingredients for a few minutes.
-When the tea begins to gradually thicken, pour it into your cup and enjoy!
+When the tea begins to gradually thicken, pour it into your cup and enjoy it!
 You can buy all these Kerala spices online itself.

 Cardamom Milk Tea

 Cardamom tea, owing to its antioxidant, anti-microbial, and anti-inflammatory properties, has umpteen number of health benefits.
-Be it indigestion, bad breath or even skin irritation, a cup of cardamom tea can aid in resolving many ailments.
+Be it indigestion, bad breath, or even skin irritation, a cup of cardamom tea can aid in resolving many ailments.

 Boil a cup of water in a saucepan, adding to it crushed cardamom pods and sugar to taste for a couple of minutes.
 Now, pour some milk in and boil this concoction on a low flame for a minute or two.
 Don’t forget to stir the mix at regular intervals!
 Finally, add a spoonful of tea leaves and let the concoction boil for 5 minutes to reap a stronger flavor.
 Let the tea cool down for a minute or two before you pour it into your cup.